-Besides the ease of cooking the meal, one of the greatest things about using a crock pot is the smells which flood through the home.
-As with most meals in the crock pot, this chicken and dumpling recipe completely fulfills this requirement, bringing back memories of returning home after school and having a fresh bowl of chicken and dumplings for dinner.
+Besides the ease of cooking the meal, one of the greatest things about using a Crock-Pot is the smells that flood through the home.
+As with most meals in a slow cooker, this chicken and dumpling recipe completely fulfills this task, bringing back memories of returning home after school and having a fresh bowl of chicken and dumplings for dinner.

-The simple mixture is almost prepared after a long day at work.
-Thirty minutes before it is time to serve, you merely take two forks to shred the chicken and add the refridgerated biscuit dough in for thirty minutes, and you have an amazing meal ready to eat.
+The simple mixture is almost fully prepared by the time you get home from work.
+Thirty minutes before it is time to serve, you merely take two forks to shred the chicken and add the refrigerated biscuit dough in for thirty minutes, and you have an amazing meal ready to eat.
 It is a meal that your family will love.

-Not only that, but since you are using the refridgerated biscuit dough, you also do not have to worry about having to make the mess of creating the perfect dumplings for your meal.
-Not only is this a great choice for a weekday dinner, but makes an amazing options for family get-togethers where people will believed you slaved over a hot stove and prepared an amazing meal!
+Not only that, but since you are using refrigerated biscuit dough, you also do not have to worry about having to make the mess of creating the perfect dumplings for your meal.
+Not only is this a great choice for a weekday dinner, but it makes an amazing option for family get-togethers where people will believe you slaved over a hot stove and prepared an incredible meal!

 - 6 whole chicken breasts, uncooked